im85288/Xperience1080plusplus/README.md

 Xperience1080++
 =================

-Xperience1080++ is my custom mod of the awesome mod made by Saste's which is based on the original Black's Xperience1080 skin
+Xperience1080++ is my custom mod of the awesome mod made by Saste which is based on Crnis mod of the original Xperience1080 skin designed by Black

   - - features include